OdionOseiwe/OdionOseiwe/README.md

 ## Hello, I'm OdionOseiwe 	:sassy_woman: Welcome to my github profile! :wave:

-### I'm a frontend developer and learnt web3 at web3bridge lagos.
+### I'm a frontend developer, I write smart contracts ,build DApps, I always like to find new things to build that can change the blockchain space.
+Im open to learn and have fun while looking through my repo.

 #### I'm currently based in Edo State Nigeria. :nigeria: ####